ScratchLang/ScratchLang/README.md

 Start the project with
 ```
-chmod 755 start.sh
-./start.sh
+python3 scratchlang.py
 ```
 If you create a scratchlang command, start the project wtih
 ```
 scratchlang
 ```

-If you want to test out the decompiler, run `start.sh -4` and select the .sb3 "decompiler-all-added-blocks.sb3" which is in the resources folder.
+If you want to test out the decompiler, run `python3 scratchlang.py -4` and select the .sb3 "every-block-+-pen.sb3" which is in the resources folder.
 You get to see it decompile all the blocks added so far.

 To code, edit the .ss(es) in you favorite glorified text editor like VSC or Atom.